eagostinelli/Watson-Assistant-Testing-Tools/README.md

 ## Optimal Threshold Analysis
 This notebook can be used to search for the optimal value of the confidence level threshold to use in your Waston Assistant workspace.

+## N-Gram Testing
+This notebook will be used for diagnosis of incorrect intent detection problem.
+We want to use unigrams, bigrams and trigrams to do so.

+The idea is that each intent is sensitive to particular words/combination of words.
+The scope is to find a fast way to detect why, for instance, a testing phrase didn't trigger the right intent.This notebook will help the user understanding why which words and in which positions are the most important in the intent detection phase.